dexoron/ivLyrics-Musixmatch/README_EN.md

 ### ivLyrics - Enjoy music in your language.

 A lyrics extension for Spicetify.
-It supports pronunciation guides and translations for multiple languages using the Google Gemini API.
+It supports pronunciation guides and translations for multiple languages using the AI API.

 For bug reports and feature suggestions, please contact us through GitHub Issues or [Discord](https://discord.gg/2fu36fUzdE).